-Any disclosures concerning allegations of suspected violence, abuse, neglect or exploitation by other members of staff, other customers, or other members of the community will be investigated by the Employee Experience team and dealt with in accordance with Procedure 8.03 Responding to Violence, Abuse, Neglect and Exploitation.
+Any investigations concerning allegations of suspected violence, abuse, neglect or exploitation by other members of staff, other customers, or other members of the community will be supported by the Employee Experience team and dealt with in accordance with Responding to Violence, Abuse, Neglect and Exploitation Procedure.

-At the end of an investigation, the person conducting the investigation will submit a deidentified report to the CEO.
+At the end of an investigation, the person conducting the investigation will submit a de-identified report to the CEO.
 The report will summarise the conduct of the investigation and the information and evidence collected, draw conclusions about the extent of any reportable conduct and recommend an appropriate course of action to remedy any reportable conduct and ensure that it does not recur.

-A summary of the investigation, and the agreed actions will be provided to the Multicap Risk, Quality and Systems Committee.
+A summary of the investigation, and the agreed actions will be provided to the Multicap Risk and Quality Committee.

-A copy of the report will also be provided to the Risk & Quality Manager, who, where it is appropriate to do so, will provide the whistleblower with a copy as well as maintain a deidentified record of all concerns raised and actions taken under this procedure.
+A copy of the report will also be provided to the General Manager Safety & Quality, who, where it is appropriate to do so, will provide the whistleblower with a copy as well as maintain a de-identified record of all concerns raised and actions taken under this procedure.

-5.3 Ongoing support for whistleblowers
+Ongoing support for whistleblowers

-Unless the whistleblower has chosen to remain anonymous and cannot be contacted, after the Risk & Quality Manager has completed their initial assessment of the disclosure, they will discuss with the whistleblower what kind of support and protection they need.
+Unless the whistleblower has chosen to remain anonymous and cannot be contacted, after the General Manager Safety & Quality has completed their initial assessment of the disclosure, they will discuss with the whistleblower what kind of support and protection they need.
 For instance, it might be appropriate for the whistleblower to have: